huntercfreeman/Blazor.Text.Editor/Documentation/00_INSTALLATION.md

 In my C# Project services are registered in Program.cs

-Go to the file that you register your services and add the following line of C# code.
+Go to the file that you register your services and add the following lines of C# code.

 ```csharp
 using BlazorTextEditor.RazorLib;